katleo-rantle/js-course/README.md

 # web-dev-course
-repo for online web dev course
+repo for online web dev courses

-Leave the main branch empty or set it as a template for the other braches (sections)
+Leave the main branch empty or set it as a template for the other branches (sections)

+I plan to use each section of a course as a branch